-Like most components of a vehicle, the oil pan gasket does not last forever.
-As you continue to drive your vehicle, the gasket will go through normal wear and tear.
+Like many other components on a vehicle, the oil pan gasket won’t last forever.
+As you continue driving, the gasket will go through normal wear and tear.
+Eventually, the deterioration will get to the point that the gasket won’t be able to provide a tight seal and an oil leak will result.

-Otherwise, it could cause enough oil to leak out where major damage to your engine could occur.
-Below are five of the most common signs of an oil pan gasket leak.
+Below are six of the most common signs of an oil pan gasket leak.

 See Also: Metal Shavings in Oil?
 (What it Means)